xAlpharax/chaotic-attractors/README.md

 # chaotic-attractors

+Visualize and experiment with Chaos Equations and Strange Attractors.

-Fork of https://github.com/orfeasliossatos/Coding-Projects tweaked and ported to Linux.
+This repo consists of a fork of [this repository](https://github.com/orfeasliossatos/Coding-Projects) which was tweaked and ported to Linux.

-The only requirement needed is SFML, you should be able to grab it from your package manager.
-This project uses SFML 2.5.1
+[Video demonstration](https://youtu.be/idpOunnpKTo?si=GenFkDGUzg6Co1Zy) (from the original creator): https://youtu.be/idpOunnpKTo?si=GenFkDGUzg6Co1Zy

+## Requirements

+This project uses SFML.
+You may easily find SFML and SFML-devel in your package manager of choice or [build it yourself](https://github.com/SFML/SFML).
+The original project used version 2.5.1 of SFML but newer should suffice.

+## Usage

-Run ./run.sh to compile and execute the program.
+Run `./run.sh` to compile and execute the program.

-Controls :
+### Controls

 H to switch to the next attractor

 W/A/S/D for moving in the plane